AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   the fly, emulating a failure with a physical change in the RW mechanics.
 - changed the output message type of :ref:`magnetometer` to be compatible with :ref:`tamComm`
 - Created several instructional pages in the Quick-Start documentation folder.
-The examples folder has moved to the Quick-Start guide as well
+The examples folder has moved to the Quick-Start guide as well.
+The new quick start guide now discusses

+  - how to write Basilisk python simulation scripts
+  - how to write C++, C and Python modules

 - Added installation instructions to run Basilisk on a computer with the Apple M1 processor
 - added :ref:`spacecraftLocation` module to allow checking for satellite to satellite line-of-sight access
 - made ``maximumRange`` an optional variable in :ref:`groundLocation`